easyworld/ExcelTrans/README.md

 3<br>
 6<br>
 9<br>
-The
-*The program will operate all the sheet with the same name in the new file.
+* The program will operate all the sheet with the same name in the new file.
-*Only support *.xlsx formate in current version.
+* Only support *.xlsx formate in current version.